bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-which achieves the same average window size as Reno TCP.
+which achieves the same average window size as Reno.
 When
 receiving a new ACK in congestion avoidance (where *cwnd* could be
 greater than or less than *W<sub>max</sub>*), CUBIC checks whether
 W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
 If so, CUBIC is